drewdeponte/pra/README.md

     pra

-Once it launches, it will use the information provided in the `~/.pra.json` configuration file to fetch all the open pull requests and display them.
-Once, the pull requests are displayed you can perorm any of the following actions.
+Once it launches, it will use the information provided in the `~/.pra/config.json` configuration file to fetch all the open pull requests and display them.
+Once, the pull requests are displayed you can perform any of the following actions.

 ### Move Selection Up